1,500 Calorie Meal Plan Template for Coaches

 Using 1,500 for everyone.
 It's not a universal target.
 A 90 kg active male has a TDEE of 2,800+.
 At 1,500, that's a 46% deficit, far too aggressive.
 Match the number to the client.
 Larger or more active clients need 1,800 or 2,000 kcal.

 Low protein, high carb split.
 Generic templates often hit 1,500 kcal with 60g protein and 250g carbs.
 The client loses weight, but half of it is muscle.
-Set protein at 100–130g minimum, then fill the rest with carbs and fat.
+Keep protein at 100g+ on average, then fill the rest with carbs and fat.

 Same plan for 12+ weeks.
 Bodies adapt.
 After 6–8 weeks, metabolic rate downregulates to match the deficit.
 Build in a 7–14 day diet break at maintenance calories (TDEE) to reset hormones and prevent plateaus.